-- 1. Arrange oven racks and close oven door.

-- 2. Press Bake.
-350° appears in display.

-- 3. Within 15 seconds, press or V. The display will show the default oven temperature of 350°F (177°C).
-By

-pressing \bigwedge or \bigvee , the oven temperature may be adjusted in 5°F increments (1°C).
+- 1. Arrange oven racks and close oven door. - 2.
+Press Bake.
+The display will show -.. - Press or .
+The display will show the default oven temperature of 350°F (177°C).
+By pressing or , the oven temperature may be adjusted in 5°F increments (1°C). - 4.

-4. Press START when the desired temperature appears.
 The oven will begin heating to the selected temperature.
-When the oven temperature reaches the set temperature, the PRE-HEAT indicator light will turn off, and the oven control will beep three times.
+When the oven temperature reaches the set temperature.